-Garden soil vs potting soil...which should you choose?
-The answer depends on the ultimate use for the soil itself.
+Garden soil or potting soil—which should you choose?
+The answer depends on the ultimate purpose.
 Each has pros and cons, and the choice of soil depends on what you are growing and where you will use it.
 While garden soil is free, it has many drawbacks, especially if you are using it for seed starting or transplanting house plants.
 Potting soil, on the other hand, can get expensive, especially if you purchase different bagged soils for various uses.
-But understanding garden soil vs potting soil and when to use each type of soil is an important aspect of gardening.
+Understanding garden soil vs. potting soil and when to use each type is an important aspect of gardening.

 Soil is measured using several factors.
 Garden soils are tested for pH.
 The pH scale ranges fro 0 to 14 and measures the acidity (closer to 0) or alkalinity (closer to 14) of the soil.
 An average range that many typical garden plants prefer is between 4.5 and 6 or so; some plants have specific acidity or alkalinity requirements.
 Soils can be tested by taking a sample to your local garden center, nursery or Cooperative Extension office.
 For a small fee, the soil composition, pH and other factors will be analyzed, and recommendations given to you based on what you intend to plant in the area for amendments and other materials to be added to create ideal growing conditions.
 The investment in a professional soil analysis is well worth the few dollars you will spend as the professional recommendations will save you time, money and effort later on, and if recommendations are followed, improve your chances of garden success.